 3D Interactive Piano Keyboard

 Tricia J. Ngoon, C. Ailie Fraser, Ariel S. Weingarten, Mira Dontcheva, and Scott Klemmer.
 2018.
 Interactive Guidance Techniques for Improving Creative Feedback.
-To appear at CHI '18, Montréal, QC, Canada.
+CHI '18, Montréal, QC, Canada.
 Honorable Mention.

 C. Ailie Fraser, Tovi Grossman, and George Fitzmaurice.
 2017.
 WeBuild: Automatically Distributing Assembly Tasks Among Collocated Workers to Improve Coordination.
 CHI '17, Denver, CO, USA.